DrAmyClarkandson_contact

 What exactly are your qualifications?
 What do you do that the other therapists aren’t doing already?

 Dr. Amy earned a Doctorate in Education, specifically Cogntive Diversity.
 She also has a Certificate in twice-exceptional education.
 But, some of the most valuable expertise comes from her lived experience parenting her own neurodivergent children along with working with gifted, 2e, and multi-exceptional individuals around the globe.
 She has a particular interest in the complex multi-exceptional individual such as profoundly gifted students that also experience chronic anxiety.
 She also has a deeply technical background with a masters in computer science and a bachelor's degree in engineering.
-Learn more about her professional background on LinkedIn.

 Many therapists and providers today do not fully embrace neurodivergent individuals through their strengths.
 Often, parents are overwhelmed by deficit lists, medical labels, disorders and disability talk.
 The negativity is overwhelming and can even be traumatizing to the child.